 Advent: December 16th

 St. Adelaide was a truly remarkable woman.
-She was the daughter of the king of Burgundy, and was married to the son of the ruler of Provence as a means of ending a feud.
-When her husband was murdered by a rival prince, she was shut up in captivity until freed by Otto I, who became Holy Roman Emperor and Adelaide, his Empress.
-She ruled with her husband until his death, at which time her jealous daughter-in-law had her banished from the court twice!
-Yet she remained steadfast and faithful, known for her liberality in giving and her piety; and eventually she was restored to court as the regent for her grandson Otto III.
+She was the daughter of the king of Burgundy, and was married to Lothair of Italy, the son of the ruler of Provence as a means of ending a feud.
+When her husband was murdered by a rival prince, she was shut up in captivity by Berengarius of Ivrea, until rescued by the emperor Otto the Great, who married her.
+Otto I became Holy Roman Emperor and Adelaide, his Empress.
+She ruled with her husband until his death, at which time she was badly treated by her son Otto II, and later her jealous daughter-in-law who was co-regent with Adelaide for her grandson Otto III.
+The daughter-in-law Theophano had her banished from the court twice, yet Adelaide remained steadfast and faithful, known for her liberality in giving and her piety; and eventually she was restored to court as the regent for her grandson Otto III.
 She was active in the reforms of the great abbey at Cluny, and reposed in 999.
-Despite her exalted status, she was a wife and mother, and lived both hard times and good, always faithful to her Lord, and always ready to give generously to those in need.
-She never took revenge on her political enemies once she gained the regency and it was said that her court was much like a monastery itself in its piety.
-She is a reminder to me that regardless of how much or how little I may have, my work remains the same.
+She took as her counsellors St. Adalbert of Magdeburg and SS.
+Majors and Odilo of Cluny.
+After Otto was old enough to reign on his own, Adelaide retired to the convent of Selta (Selz Abbey) near Cologne, a house she had built.
+Though she never became a nun, she spent the rest of her days there in prayer.
+The Abbey is no longer in existence.
+Some of her relics are enshrined in Hanover.

 Station at the Twelve Holy Apostles (Santi Dodici Apostoli, also Santi Apostoli):